Ahh…another Easter come and gone.

 Form dough into a thick rope and cut into 8-14 pieces (see note).
 Work with 1 piece of dough at a time, and keep the remainder covered.
 Form each piece into a ball, tucking the ends underneath.
 Slightly flatten the ball with the palm of your hand.
 Place dough patties on a baking sheet lined with parchment about 1/2" apart.
 Allow to rise about 1 hour, until doubled.

 Heat oven to 375°F. When buns have risen, whisk together egg and milk.
-Lightly brush the egg mixture on top of each bun, being careful not to collapse the dough.
+Lightly brush the egg mixture on top of each bun, being careful not to collapse the dough (you should have quite a bit of egg wash left over).
 Immediately sprinkle with sesame seeds or other toppings if desired.

 Bake buns for 15-17 minutes, or until golden brown.
 Cool.
 If you aren't going to use the buns within 2 days, freeze leftovers.